 Surface water capture systems such as check dams, alluvial capture, recharge wells, or surface water reroute can be used to supplement diminished groundwater flow at GDEs.
-All of these methods retain precipitation in the form of storm pulses or snowmelt so that it moves through the environment more slowly, thereby making it available for ecosystem requirements.
+All of these methods retain precipitation from storm pulses or snowmelt so that it moves through the environment more slowly, thereby making it available for ecosystem requirements.

 Check dams attenuate surface runoff through a series of dams across a channel.
 Alluvial capture systems use dams to create banks of alluvium where runoff is stored with minimal evaporative losses.
 Recharge wells can be paired with either of the above surface water capture systems to transfer surface water into the regional aquifer, recharging the aquifer and offsetting mine-related drawdown.
 Lastly, surface water rerouting redirects water from a nearby surface water feature to provide a supplemental water supply to a GDE.
 These approaches all require careful site-specific planning and engineering to take advantage of natural drainage systems and to minimize impacts to the GDE.
+Prior to initiation of installation, detailed plans will be provided to the Forest Service to ensure proper and most effective placement.